nexiality/documentation/quickstart/IntroductionAndFAQ.md

 ## What is Nexial?
-Nexial is a test automation framework based on a hybrid test design approach.
+Nexial is a test automation platform based on a hybrid test design approach.
 At its core, its design centers around the following goals:

 1.  **Lightweight Application Architecture**